“I am who I was once

 This is precisely what our Slave Masters do.
 They dangle the Truth right there in front of you.
 Like a block of cheese on a string.
 Because you’re a rat.
 In a cage.
 And they created the maze.
 Just the other day Skynet sent me an article which actually read along the lines of: If you see pictures of celebrities everywhere throwing their allegiance up to Horus, then you’ve got a psychological problem.
 Get it…?
 The jokes on you, Noel.
 You have the problem.
 It’s not their fault that they keep shoving it into your face.
 Mm-hmm, gas-lighting.

-If you see McCartney throwing up his allegiance in—I don’t know—say, the below picture, which derives from a recent issue of GQ, then you’re probably psychologically ill for noticing.
+Speaking of which… If you see McCartney throwing up his allegiance in—I don’t know—say, the picture I started this chapter with, which derives from a recent issue of GQ, then you’re probably psychologically ill for noticing.